-/industries/schedule

-/models Sample AMPL models - Most of these correspond to

-examples in the AMPL book.
-More information on some of the examples is provided in the readme file in this directory.

-/looping Advanced sample AMPL models - A description of each

-is provided in the readme file in this directory.
+/models Sample AMPL models - Most of these correspond to examples in the AMPL book.
+More information on some of the examples is provided in the readme file in this directory. /looping Advanced sample AMPL models - A description of each is provided in the $\tt readme$ file in this directory. /industries /industries/finance /industries/logistic /industries/product /industries/purchase /industries/schedule More samples - The industries directory is sub-divided into industry-specific subdirectories.
+The models have been brought together from a variety of sources.
+Together, they provide a palette of AMPL models that you may use as a starting point for your projects.

-is provided in the Federice inc in this directory.

-/industries/purchase you may use as a starting point for your projects.